Huangmei, China: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C and I. Be careful to find the necessary type.
-The vast majority of adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A, C and I. Ensure that you find the correct kind.
+Many adapters currently sold are simply plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most locations.

 • Travel neck pillow